 Double Chocolate Cookies

 When I am craving a chocolate cookie, I want a CHOCOLATE cookie.
 I don’t want a hint of chocolate, I want a cookie that is loaded with chocolate.
 I don’t hold back the chocolate in my Ultimate Chocolate Cookies, I go ALL out.
-If you are going to eat a chocolate cookie, eat a chocolate cookie and enjoy every single bite!
+I want LOTS of chocolate in every single bite.

 For the ultimate chocolate experience, I add chocolate chips AND chocolate chunks to the chocolate cookie dough.
 I also press chocolate wafers or big chocolate chunks onto the tops of the cookies before they are finished baking to create chocolate puddles in the cookies.
 Yes, chocolate puddles!
 I told you these are the ultimate chocolate cookies!
 You can never have too much chocolate, in my opinion.
 Bring on the chocolate!